-Fourteen cities, towns, and villages (all local governments except the City of Cedarburg) are participating with Ozaukee County and SEWRPC in a multi-jurisdictional planning process.
-The County plan was adopted by the Ozaukee County Board on April 2, 2008.
-The Towns of Cedarburg and Grafton adopted Town County plans during 2008.
-"Templates" for participating local governments to use in drafting local plan element chapters were completed for all elements by SEWRPC staff and provided to local communities.
-SEWRPC staff continues to work with County staff and local governments on request to complete a comprehensive plan for the remaining 12 local government partners.
+Fourteen cities, towns, and villages (all local governments except the City of Cedarburg) participated with Ozaukee County and SEWRPC in a multi-jurisdictional planning process.
+The County plan was adopted by the Ozaukee County Board on April 2, 2008, and all local plans were adopted in 2008 and early 2009.
+An amendment to the County plan to incorporate the land use plan maps adopted as part of the local comprehensive plans was prepared by SEWRPC in April 2009, and adopted by the Ozaukee County Board in May 2009.
+The report documenting the Ozaukee County comprehensive plan, as amended, was published in July 2009.

 Ten towns and one village are participating with Washington County and SEWRPC in a multi-jurisdictional planning process.
 The multi-jurisdictional plan was adopted by the Washington County Board on April 15, 2008.
-The Germantown Town Board adopted the multi-jurisdictional plan as the Town comprehensive plan on May 14, 2008.
-SEWRPC prepared comprehensive plans for the Towns of Barton and Erin, which were adopted by the Town Board concerned on April 15 and June 16, 2008, respectively.
-SEWRPC is working with the remaining eight local governments to prepare community comprehensive plans.
+The plan report was published in September 2009.
+The Germantown Town Board adopted the multi-jurisdictional plan as the Town comprehensive plan in May 2008.
+SEWRPC prepared comprehensive plans for the Towns of Barton and Erin, which were adopted by the Town Board concerned in 2008.
+During 2009, SEWRPC completed draft comprehensive plans for the remaining eight participating local governments and worked with each community to hold open houses and public hearings prior to adoption of the plans.
+All local plans are expected to be adopted by the end of 2009.
+Work on publishing reports documenting the plans will likely continue into 2010.